 CTA has K-9 patrol units in addition to police security.

-There is a system of over 23,000 surveillance cameras.
+There are more than 23,000 surveillance cameras.

 October 17, 1943 - The State Street Subway opens.